Shreekrushna07/Python-Basic-Projects/README.md

 # Python Basic Projects

 Welcome to the Python Basic Projects repository!
 This repository contains a collection of basic Python projects that demonstrate various programming concepts and techniques.
+If you like this project, please give it a star!

 ## Table of Contents